- ホーム

 Full Description

-The Scientific Basis of Well-being, comprises of three books that examines the interlink between physical and emotional well-being.
-This volume, Biological Measures of Well-Being is organized into four distinct sections.
-The first section introduces the reader to the correlates between well-being with environment, economic status, and biological measures.
+Biological Measures of Well-Being is organized into four distinct sections that together examine the interlink between physical and emotional well-being.
+The first section introduces the reader to the correlation among well-being with the environment, economic status, and biological measures.
 The second section outlines the blood and body fluids as biological correlates of well-being.
-The third section reviews the physiology and imaging as biological correlates of well-being.
-The fourth discuss the genetic correlates of well-being.
-Written by international experts in the field, this book will be the single source researchers and clinicians to understand well-being and their interlink with biological measures.
+The third section reviews physiology and imaging as biological correlates of well-being.
+The fourth discusses the genetic correlations of well-being.
+Written by international experts in the field, this book

 Contents

-1. Biopsychosocial aspects of mental health: a focus on the school environment
+1. Biopsychosocial aspects of mental health: A focus on the school environment

 2. Mental well-being and the use of social media